KickassTorrents: Arrest of the alleged owner

 On 20 July 2016, the United States Department of Justice announced that it had seized the KAT.cr domain and had identified its alleged owner.
 Artem Vaulin (Артем Ваулін), a 30-year-old Ukrainian man known online as "tirm", was detained in Poland after being charged with a four-count U.S. criminal indictment.
 The remaining domains were taken offline voluntarily after the KAT.cr domain name was seized.
 Following the seizure of the original KAT domain multiple unofficial mirrors have been put online.
 These have no connection to the original team who have been urging users to exercise caution.
 A number of these mirrors have since been taken down.

-Vaulin was arrested after investigators cross-referenced an IP address he used for an iTunes transaction with an IP address used to log into KAT's Facebook page.
+An investigation led by special agent Jared Der-Yeghiayan culminated in the arrest of Vaulin after investigators cross-referenced an IP address he used for an iTunes transaction with an IP address used to log into KAT's Facebook page.
 The FBI also posed as an advertiser and obtained details of a bank account associated with the site.
-The investigation was led by special agent Jared Der-Yeghiayan, who also tracked down Ross Ulbricht, the operator of the online black market Silk Road.

-The criminal complaint, filed in the United States District Court for the Northern District of Illinois by Homeland Security Investigations, said that it was in possession of full copies of KAT's hard drives, including its email server.
-The investigation suggested that KAT made over $12 million per year in advertising revenue.
+The criminal complaint, filed in the United States District Court for the Northern District of Illinois by Homeland Security Investigations, stated that authorities were in possession of full copies of KAT's hard drives, including its email server.
+Investigators suggested that KAT made over $12 million per year in advertising revenue.

-In late August 2016, the Department of Justice followed the complaint with a full grand jury indictment of Vaulin and two other defendants, Ievgen Kutsenko and Oleksandr Radostin; while Vaulin was still being held in Polish prison.
-Vaulin has both a Polish and US legal representation Ira Rothken as his lawyers to handle the allegations.
+In late August 2016, the Department of Justice followed the complaint with a full grand jury indictment of Vaulin and two other defendants, Ievgen Kutsenko and Oleksandr Radostin; while Vaulin was still being held in a Polish prison.
+Vaulin obtained both Polish and US legal representation, the latter in the person of Ira Rothken.
 In November 2016, a Polish appeals court refused to allow bail for Vaulin, stating the evidence provided by the US is sufficient to keep him in prison.